-As seat of government and international centre of peace and justice The Hague has always had a strong attraction to secret agents, spies and shady characters.
-Join the ‘The Hague Spy Walk’ and hear about The Hague as a city of spies.
-Walk together with historian Edwin Ruis through pretty neighbourhoods along addresses of spies and secret services.
-Hear at the spot what they were up to or how they ended.
+As the unofficial capital of the Netherlands, The Hague has always had an attraction to secret agents, spies and shady characters.
+Join the The Hague Spy Walk and hear more about them and their dark secrets.
+Walk together with historian Edwin Ruis through pretty 'off-the-beaten-track' neighbourhoods along addresses of spies and secret services.
+Hear what they were up to and how they ended up.

-The ‘The Hague Spy Walk’ centres around spy history of the First and Second World War.
-You will see the house of Mata Hari, the office of a British secret agent who got trapped by the Nazis, a SS-spy and sabotage school, a monument to the deadly Englandspiel or England Game between the German Abwehr and the British SOE, and the house of Holland’s arguably most successful intelligence officer and odd-job-man to Queen Wilhelmina.
-After this walk The Hague will never be the same.
+The The Hague Spy Walk centres around spy history of the First and Second World War, with a sidestep here and there to more recent times.
+You will see amongst others the former house of the famous spy Mata Hari, the office of a MI6 secret agent who got trapped by the Nazis, a SS-spy school, a monument to the deadly 'England Game' between the German Abwehr and the British SOE.
+After this walk you will know more about the 'shady side' of The Hague.

 Information about the The Hague Spy Walk:

 This English spoken history walk is available for groups of 6 - 15 persons.
 It is an option to do the tour on bicycle (on your own bike).
 For more information please contact me here.